 Transportation and transmission corridors are low threats to the riparian systems on both rivers.
-Siting of transmission lines and utility corridors are predominately governed by the BLM through the RMP process because of the extent of federal land ownership within Clark County.
-Transportation and transmission corridors cause habitat alteration and fragmentation.
+Siting of transmission lines and utility corridors are predominately governed by the BLM through the Resource Management Plan (RMP) process because of the extent of federal land ownership within Clark County.
+Transportation and transmission corridors cause habitat alteration and fragmentation, and avian species are at risk from collisions with transmission lines.
 Existing infrastructure is low in severity and low in areal extent near the Riparian Reserves.
 There is water conveyance infrastructure i.e., an irrigation canal that runs through the Riverside parcels.